ray-project/ray/doc/source/data/user-guide.rst

 User Guides
 ===========

 If you’re new to Ray Datasets, we recommend starting with the :ref:`Ray Datasets Quick Start <datasets_getting_started>`.
 This user guide will help you navigate the Ray Datasets project and show you how achieve several tasks.

+TODO make this a gallery

 .. toctree::
     :maxdepth: 2